imshz/simplify-net/README.md

 Install
 -------
-Download the precomplied librar from the bin folder.
+Download the precomplied library from the bin folder.
 See the example for more help!

 Performance
 -----------